WELCOME TO DALLAS!

 I was born and raised right here, deep in the heart of Texas.
-And I’m ashamed to say that I haven’t ventured out too much.
-That said, I decided to create this Dallas city guide page.
-I not only wanted it full of things for you to do when you visit, but for this page to be a way to hold me accountable on getting out and exploring more of what my city has to offer.
+And I’m ashamed to say that I haven’t explored my own stomping grounds much as I should.
+That said, I decided to create this Dallas city guide.
+I not only wanted it full of things for you to do when you visit, but for this page to be a way to 1) support local small businesses and 2) hold me accountable on getting out and exploring more of what my city has to offer.

-Everything on this is list is what I want to experience.
-And as I discover and get a taste of Dallas, I’ll add to this list and take some short notes below along the way for you in addition to creating more detailed posts in my new travel series called Discovering Dallas.
+Everything on this list is what I want to experience.
+And as I discover and get a taste of Dallas (pun intended), I’ll add to this list and take some short notes below along the way for you in addition to creating more detailed posts in my new travel series called Discovering Dallas.

 I’m so excited to share with you a guide to my own city!
-Get ready because it’s going to be a long one!
-And in case you didn’t know, many people mistake Dallas as the capital of Texas sometimes, haha! #NotKidding
+And get ready because it’s going to be a long one!

 If you own a business in the Dallas/Ft.
 Worth area and would like to me experience your brand, I’m currently open to partnerships.
 Please contact me with further details (subject title: Collab + your business name).